Death of Sheku Bayoh: Death

 On the morning of 3 May 2015, Bayoh visited a friend's house to watch TV.
 His friends noticed he was acting out of character after he took a cocktail of drugs including MDMA and Flakka, which can cause hyperstimulation, paranoia, and hallucinations.
 He left their property and went home.
 After he returned home, a fight broke out between Bayoh and his friend, Zahid Saeed.
 Zahid fled and Bayoh then took a large kitchen knife and left his house.
 Concerned neighbours called emergency services to report a man with a knife acting erratically, chasing cars and trying to get into cars.
 Police were dispatched.
-After six Police Scotland constables arrived at the scene, Bayoh refused to listen to instructions and began to walk away ignoring police commands.
+When the initial Constables arrived at the scene, Bayoh ignored their instructions to get down on the ground choosing to continue walking towards them.
+As other Police Scotland constables arrived at the scene, Bayoh refused to listen to instructions and began to walk away ignoring police commands.
 He then turned on PC Nicole Short, chasing her, punching her to the back of the head as she ran away, knocking her to the ground, where he thereafter stamped and kicked at her torso while she lay unconscious in the middle of Hayfield Road.
 Officers rugby tackled Bayoh after he failed to respond to baton strikes during his attack on PC Short.
 Bayoh continued to fight and resist arrest and a short time later lost consciousness.
 Officers immediately commenced CPR and requested an ambulance. he was pronounced dead in hospital.
 A post-mortem report revealed injuries to Bayoh's head and face, burst blood eye vessels (consistent with positional asphyxiation), bruising across his body, a fractured rib, and the presence of the street drugs MDMA and Flakka.
 His cause of death was recorded as "sudden death in a man intoxicated … [drugs] whilst under restraint".